Posted on Updated on 5 Comments

 You can also FOLLOW ME on FACEBOOK and INSTAGRAM to see more delicious food and what might be going on behind the scenes!

-Spicy Italian Marinated Mushrooms
+Spicy Italian Pickled Mushrooms

 Michele

-This Spicy Italian Marinated Mushrooms recipe is delicious and effortless with only 10 minutes prep time.
+This Spicy Italian Pickled Mushrooms recipe is delicious and effortless with only 10 minutes prep time.
 Make them in advance for your next antipasto platter, charcuterie board or salad–to feed a large crowd or just you alone with a spoon.
 They’re healthful, flavorful and satisfying.

-5 from 2 votes
+5 from 5 votes

 Prep Time 10 minutes